 Important Considerations

 * **Relative and Absolute References:** Be aware of the difference between relative and absolute cell references in your formulas.
 Relative references adjust automatically when you copy a formula, while absolute references remain fixed.
-(See Also: How To Merge Google Sheets Into One Sheet)
+(See Also: How To Change Vertical Axis Scale In Google Sheets)

 * **Circular References:** Avoid creating circular references, where a formula refers back to itself.
 This can lead to errors and prevent your spreadsheet from calculating correctly.